Stock dividends are paid on a regular basis. The vast majority are paid quarterly, a few of them monthly, semi-annual, and annually.

 Investing in dividend income also depends on your time horizon as an investor.
 If you are young and just started investing and your goal is long term, it doesn’t matter how often the frequency dividends are paid.

-What is important is able to start small and keep a habit of paying yourself first.
-If your income still low and can only spare a certain percentage of your salary for investing, put away any amount you can afford no matter how small it is.
+What is important is to able to start small and keep a habit of paying yourself first.
+If your income is still low and can only spare a certain percentage of your salary for investing, put away any amount you can afford no matter how small it is.
 The most important habit is being consistent.

 How much should I invest?

 As a good rule of thumb, 10% percent of your take home salary is a good start.
 The more you can save and invest, the better.
 Frugal and minimalist individuals invest as much as they can, whatever excess money they have over 50% with a few exceptions doing it close to 80%.

 The problem of quarterly dividends or other less frequent payments

 Firstly, for retirees who rely on dividend income to supplement their pensions it takes a lot of organizing to make sure that bills and other obligations are paid on time.
 Less frequent dividend income will be a problem for most of them.